Qamikaze/Zanders_Credit_Scoring/README.md

 # Zanders_Credit_Scoring
-Contains all code for the models and data preprocessing
+This repository contains all the code for the models and data preprocessing used be Team Zanders-B.